-Click on each stage to find out more about what you can expect as a patient at KIMS Hospital.
+Click on each stage to find out more about what you can expect as a patient.

 On arrival at the hospital, you will be greeted by one of our friendly reception team who will confirm your appointment and then ask you to fill in a registration form.

-Whilst you are waiting for your Consultant, there are some drinks and newspapers available or a selection of refreshments on offer to buy from our coffee pod next to the main reception.
+Whilst you are waiting for your Consultant, drinks are available next to the main reception.

 During your appointment, your Consultant may refer you for some scans or tests.

 If you need a scan, your Consultant will complete a form which you can take round to our imaging reception team to make a booking.
-Our Imaging page has more information about the scans we offer.
+Find out more about Medical Imaging and the scans we offer.

 As part of your care with us, we will usually ask you to come in for an appointment ahead of your treatment.
 It is important that we check everything is okay prior to your operation and, for many treatments, we need to carry out several tests in preparation.